 The results of the current analysis indicate that noise levels will range between 46 and 62 dBA during the daytime period (07:00-23:00) and between 44 and 54 dBA during the nighttime period (23:00-07:00).
-The highest noise level (62 dBA) occurs at the east façade, which is nearest and most exposed to Place grade.
+The highest noise level (62 dBA) occurs at the east façade, which is nearest and most exposed to Place

 D'Orleans Drive.
-Figures 4 and 5 illustrate daytime and nighttime noise contours of the site 4.5 m above as noise levels predicted due to roadway traffic do not exceed the criteria of 65 dBA during the daytime listed in ENCG.
+Figures 4 - 7 illustrate daytime and nighttime noise contours of the site 1.5 m and 13.3 m above grade.

+The results indicate that upgraded building components and central air conditioning will not be required as noise levels predicted due to roadway traffic do not exceed the criteria of 65 dBA during the daytime listed in ENCG.
 However, noise levels fall between 55 dBA and 65 dBA during the daytime period.
 As such, the development will need forced air heating with provisions for central air conditioning, as a minimum requirement.
 These requirements will allow occupants to keep windows closed and maintain a comfortable living environment.
-A Type C Warning Clause will also be required in all Lease, Purchase and
+A Type C Warning Clause will also be required in all Lease, Purchase and Sale Agreements, as summarized below.